Wrong Side of a Love Song

 "Wrong Side of A Love Song" is a song by Canadian R&B and soul singer–songwriter Melanie Fiona from her second studio album, The MF Life.
 Produced by Jack Splash.
-It was released March 20, 2012, on SRC Records and Universal Republic Records.
+It was released August 7, 2012, on SRC Records and Universal Republic Records.

 "Wrong Side of A Love Song" was nominated for a Grammy Award in 2013.
+It peaked at number 15 on the Adult R&B Songs chart.

 Music video

 The music video for Melanie Fiona's Grammy nominated single, "Wrong Side Of A Love Song" was directed by Larenz Tate and features actor Omari Hardwick.